Yogayu/DeepLearningCourse/_build/04/LossFunction.md

 | 3    | 0.7                     | 0.85                   |
 | 4    | 0.95                    | 0.8                    |

-The first thing that comes to mind is to use row error to measure the performance of neural network.
+The first thing that comes to mind is to use raw error to measure the performance of neural network.

 $$L = \sum_{i=1}^{n}\left ( y_{i} - t_{i} \right )$$